uktrade/terraform-platform-modules/README.md

               - arn:aws:acm:eu-west-2:1234567890:certificate/abc12345-1234-1234-12c3-01234567890ab
         ```

-      - On the AWS Certificate Manager page you will also need to grab the “_Domain_” name, eg: `internal.{env}.demodjango.uktrade.digital`
+      - On the AWS Certificate Manager page you will also need to grab the “_Domain_” name, eg: `internal.<environment>.demodjango.uktrade.digital`
-      - `copilot/web/manifest.yml`,  create a key that matches your {env} name under the `environments` key following the pattern in the yml code example below.
+      - `copilot/web/manifest.yml`,  create a key that matches your {environment} name under the `environments` key following the pattern in the yml code example below.
       - Under the `http` key, set `alias` to the domain name you just copied.
-      - On the AWS Load Balancers console page, copy the _Application Load Balancer ARN_ for your {env} to the `alb` section of the code block, eg:
+      - On the AWS Load Balancers console page, copy the _Application Load Balancer ARN_ for your {environment} to the `alb` section of the code block, eg:

       ```yaml
       environments:
-        {env}:
+        <environment>:
           http:
-            alb: arn:aws:elasticloadbalancing:eu-west-2:123456789012:loadbalancer/app/demodjango-{env}/ab123a456b789cd
+            alb: arn:aws:elasticloadbalancing:eu-west-2:123456789012:loadbalancer/app/demodjango-<environment>/ab123a456b789cd
-            alias: internal.{env}.demodjango.uktrade.digital
+            alias: internal.<environment>.demodjango.uktrade.digital
       ```
   - `copilot/web/manifest.yml`, check that the REDIS_ENDPOINT is:
     `/copilot/${COPILOT_APPLICATION_NAME}/${COPILOT_ENVIRONMENT_NAME}/secrets/DEMODJANGO_REDIS_ENDPOINT`